ashwinpn/Movie-Recommendation-Engines/README.md

 Thus, the system cannot draw inference for users or items for which it has not yet gathered sufficient information.

-- 1] ITEM CARECTERISTICS => CONTENT BASED FILTERING.
+- 1] ITEM CHARACTERISTICS => CONTENT BASED FILTERING.
 "Find another item similar to a given item".
 - 2] USER's SOCIAL ENVIRONMENT / PAST BEHAVIOR => COLLABORATIVE FILTERING.
 "Find another user similar to a given user.
 Hypothesis: Similar users will buy similar items."

 ## Types of problems